lichanghao/lammps-latest/doc/src/fix_surface_global.rst

 styles decribed on the :doc:`group <group>` doc page are supported by this fix, only region, type, id, and molecule.

+NOTE: explain that none applies to all groups

-Fpr the group region style, the cemter point of the surf (triangle or line) is used to determine whether the surf is in the region or not.
+Fpr the group region style, the center point of the surf (triangle or line) is used to determine whether the surf is in the region or not.

 NOTE: make this addition on center point to the group doc page as well?